ModuSeg: Decoupling Object Discovery and Semantic Retrieval for Training-Free Weakly Supervised Segmentation: Introduction

 To mitigate the structural alignment errors and boundary noise inherent in weakly supervised pseudo-labels, we further design two targeted modules to enhance the feature bank construction.
 We propose a semantic boundary purification strategy to alleviate feature mixing by stripping away ambiguous edge regions, thereby improving the semantic purity of the extracted features.
 Furthermore, we introduce a soft-masked feature aggregation mechanism to pool visual embeddings via soft weights, which alleviates the noise caused by spatial hard quantization.
 These modules operate in conjunction to extract discriminative semantic representations for the subsequent retrieval process.

 The main contributions of this work are summarized as follows: \begin{itemize} \item We propose the explicit decoupling of object discovery and semantic retrieval, diverging from traditional approaches constrained by coupled optimization (whether multi-stage or end-to-end), and constructing an efficient, training-free modular segmentation framework. \item We introduce the semantic boundary purification and soft-masked feature aggregation modules during the feature bank construction stage.
-These modules mitigate boundary ambiguity and quantization errors, improving the quality of feature prototypes. \item Extensive experiments demonstrate that our method achieves highly competitive performance on PASCAL VOC and MS COCO, validating the efficacy and generalization capability of the decoupled architecture. \end{itemize}
+These modules mitigate boundary ambiguity and quantization errors, improving the quality of feature prototypes. \item ModuSeg achieves highly competitive performance on the primary PASCAL VOC and MS COCO benchmarks, while auxiliary evaluations on ADE20K and Cityscapes further support generalizability across diverse datasets. \end{itemize}